An Approach to Implementing Intent-Based Networking

 CHOICE OF SOFTWARE VENDORS

 Here again, that’s a significant difference from legacy vendors, which typically require you to be all-in with their hardware and software.
-An open approach doesn’t mean you have to toss all that legacy infrastructure, however – so long as your chosen software is compatible with that infrastructure.
+An approach doesn’t mean you have to toss all that legacy infrastructure, however – so long as your chosen software is compatible with that infrastructure.

 FAMILIAR TOOLS

-In choosing an open IBN approach, you will likely find many of the tools employed are already in use in your organization.
-Systems management and DevOps teams, for example, may well be using the open source Ansible automation platform, the same one that drives many automation features in an open IBN implementation.
+In choosing an IBN approach, you will likely find many of the tools employed are already in use in your organization.
+Systems management and DevOps teams, for example, may well be using the open source Ansible automation platform, the same one that drives many automation features in an IBN implementation.
 These tools are proven, reliable components of leading edge IT projects and are well-positioned to change the way you approach enterprise networking.

-The Pica8 Approach to Open IBN
+The Pica8 Approach to IBN

-Pica8’s approach to open IBN centers around the company’s AmpCon automation framework.
+Pica8’s approach to IBN centers around the company’s AmpCon automation framework.
 It is the centralized Linux-based user interface where network policies are set and enforced, effectively making it a management platform for the enterprise network.
 It can be run from any point in the network and does not require any sort of dedicated server, as many legacy-vendor solutions do.
 And, again, in can run in concert with any number of other tools and management solutions as it does not need to grab control of a switch to function – unlike many of the legacy-vendor IBN offerings.

-With AmpCon, companies can now extend open IBN throughout the network, from the data center (including private clouds) to the campus and the access edge.
+With AmpCon, companies can now extend IBN throughout the network, from the data center (including private clouds) to the campus and the access edge.
 PICOS runs on an unmodified Debian Linux kernel, so it also supports numerous Linux tools and Ansible, enabling you to take advantage of its extensive library of automation routines as well as easily develop custom automations.
 (Pica8 provides a number of these Ansible “playbooks” as part of its AmpCon offering and customers are free to create their own as they see fit.)

 PICOS likewise plays a key role.
 It uses the market-proven Free Range Routing (FFR) protocol stack and supports full Layer 2/Layer 3 network protocols, such as Open Shortest Path First (OSPF), Border Gateway Protocol (BGP), and multi-switch Link Aggregation Group (mLAG).
 PICOS also supports extensive software-defined network (SDN) protocols, including OpenFlow.
 In fact, Pica8 is the only networking vendor that can support L2/L3 and SDN running concurrently on the same switch port, making possible new levels of control and security capabilities.